Working with interpreters

-The policy Interpreters - Standard Procedures for Working with Health Care Interpreters must be adhered to by all staff across all NSW health services.
+In any healthcare situation where communication is essential, health practitioners must engage professional health care interpreters for patients, families and carers who are not fluent in spoken English or who are deaf.
+The policy Interpreters - Standard Procedures for Working with Health Care Interpreters must be adhered to by all staff across NSW Health.

 Coverage: South Western Sydney LHD

 - Sydney Health Care Interpreter Service – Sydney Local Health District

 Coverage: Sydney LHD, South Eastern Sydney LHD, St Vincent’s (Darlinghurst), Sydney Children’s Hospital (Randwick) and Justice Health and Forensic Medicine